Crazycolorz5/Brainhask/README.md

 # Brainhask
-Implementation of a Brain*** interpreter in Haskell
+Implementation of a Brain*** interpreter in Haskell.

+Dependent, yet again, on my Combinator Parsing library.